Regression Discontinuity Designs Under Interference: Framework

 \subsection{Effective Treatment Boundaries}

 The non-probabilistic effective treatment assignment results in a structural lack of overlap, as units with the same value of $X_i$ and $ \pscore$ are never observed under different effective treatments.
-Therefore, unconfoundedness cannot be exploited directly as in other observational studies with interference \citep{vanderlaan, papadogeorgou19, perez, ogburn22, forastiere, forastiere22}.
-However, as in no-interference multiscore RDDs, causal effects can be identified at common boundary points between effective treatment regions using units with score values near these points.
-Here, we provide a characterization of these boundaries, while identification results are reported in Section \ref{sec:identification}.
+Therefore, unconfoundedness cannot be exploited directly as in other observational studies with interference \citep{perez, papadogeorgou19, ogburn22, forastiere, forastiere22}.
+However, as in no-interference multiscore RDDs, causal effects can be identified at common boundary points between effective treatment regions.
+We next characterize these boundaries, while identification results are presented in Section \ref{sec:identification}.